LankanHawkeye/BEAR/README.md

 	5. The class labels.
 	6. positive class label (indicated as 1).
 	7. Table of feature aggregates created as a result of bootstrapping.
-		This table contains the number of features each aggregate contains.
+		This table contains the number of features each bootstrapped sample contains.
 The same information will be shown as percentage.
 		This is to help the user to pick the optimum aggregate user wants to further investigate.
 	At the end of the execution of this script, user will be asked to run the next script.

-2. In this step, user need to provide the file to be used to further processing.
-User should run the bash script named ./run_bootstrapping_substep_2.sh.
-Then, the program will prompt user an enumerated menu of file aggregates created.
+2. Run ./run_bootstrapping_substep_2.sh.
+The script will prompt user an enumerated menu of files of bootstrapped samples.
 User has to select the number from the table and hit enter.
-This will copy the chosen file to the folder next up for processing.
+This enable script to copy the chosen file to approparite folder for processing further.

 e.g.,
 	```
 	bash ./run_bootstrapping_substep_2.sh
 	```

-3. Next Step is to run the feature selection.
-Please, follow the option 1 (run BEAR without bootstrapping) pipeline from step 6 (6.
+3. Run the feature selection on bootstrapped samples.
+Please, follow the Option 1 (run BEAR without bootstrapping) pipeline from step 6 (6.
 Run the script "run_step_2_FeatureSelection.sh").